jw-meelogic/vanilla-mocha-doom/CONFIG.md

 The file is normally named `mochadoom.cfg`, but the `-config` command line parameter can be used to specify an alternate file to use.

 * `fullscreen`: `false` by default. `true` value turns on fullscreen mode instead of the default windowed mode.
+  You can also use `Alt+Enter` key combination to switch to fullscreen in the game.
+  It will attempt switching to a fullscreen mode compatible with the current resolution, or the closest available reported by the host OS (depending on the `fullscreen_mode` setting).
+  NOTE: Windows users might have to disable the Direct3D pipeline with the `-Dsun.java2d.d3d=false` JVM parameter for this to work.
 * `fullscreen_mode`:
   * `Best` (picks the closest supported resolution, might be buggy)
   * `Native` (default, the current display mode)